IanaPoliakova/IanaPoliakova/README.md

 - 💞️ I’m looking to collaborate on research projects related to oceanology and Marine Biology.
 Or digital Advertising.
 - 📫 How to reach me https://www.linkedin.com/in/poliakova-iana/
 - 😄 Pronouns: she, her
 - ⚡ Fun fact: I breathe 10-15 minutes less a day than other people in average.
+I'm a freediver

 <!---
 IanaPoliakova/IanaPoliakova is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.